Photo by Matthew Henry / Unsplash

 Others CLI command

-We have seen some useful commands of the PlanetScale CLI to show branching workflow, but we didn't cover everything.
+We have seen some useful commands of the PlanetScale CLI to show the branching workflow, but we didn't cover everything.
 To view other available commands, you can type pscale --help

 Connect from a database GUI tool

-We saw how to connect through the shell using the CLI but, how about GUI database tools?
+We saw how to connect through the shell using the CLI, but how about GUI database tools?

 - On the dashboard page, click on the database you want to get the credentials